nKelidhs/beers-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The API handles beers with the basic CRUD operations.
-It is build with Java using the Spring Framework.
-The database that is PostgreSQL.
+It is build with Java using the Spring Boot Framework and uses PostgreSQL Database.
+Lastly, JWT authentication is implemented.

 This project was created as a job assignment.